 A trip to St. Paul’s is a must, and so is a visit to the famous Whispering Gallery.
 The huge dome rises 259 steps above the mosaic floor and, due to a bizarre acoustic effect, everything said on one side can be equally understood on the other – 107-feet away!
-Try and arrive early, or your whisper will get drowned out by all the other tourists.
-Opening times: 8.30 AM to 4.30 PM (Mon-Sat); Only open for worship on Sundays.
-Cost: Adults £16.50; Children £7.50 (Jun-17); Infants free (under-6); Family ticket £40.00.
+Opening times: 8.30 AM to 4.30 PM (Mon-Sat); Last entry 30 mins before closing; The cathedral is only open for worship on Sundays.
+Cost: Adults £18.00; Children £8.00 (6-17); Infants free (under-6); Family ticket £44.00.

 If you buy just one present in London, make sure it’s from Harrods – the world’s most luxurious department store.
 If you want something cheap then check out their sweet section… the posh pick-n-mix is like nothing you have ever seen!
 Just remember to pick up one of their famous green carrier bags… so you can prove to your mates back home that the sweets really were from Harrods.
-Opening times: 10 AM to 8 PM (Mon-Sat), noon to 6 PM (Sun).
+Opening times: 10 AM to 9 PM (Mon-Sat); 11.30 AM to 6 PM (Sun).

 The O2 (or ‘Millennium Dome’) is a world-class concert venue.
 The seats cling to the sides of the dome, sometimes rising so high that they give you vertigo!
 The incredible acoustics and unobstructed views make this one of London’s best nights out.
 You can find out which music concerts and comedy gigs are playing on our O2 events page.

-Getting your photo taken outside Horse Guards is obligatory.
-There are two horse boxes on the Whitehall side, and tourists like to stand there and try to make the soldiers laugh.
-If you hang around until 4 PM then you can catch the Dismounting Ceremony.
-But there’s an even better parade that takes place in the parade ground – the daily Changing of the Guard ceremony.
+Getting your photo taken outside Horse Guards is a must.
+There are two horse boxes on the Whitehall side, and tourists like to stand there and try to make the soldiers laugh (you won’t succeed – they are famous for staying stoney-faced).